 The DVD “Moving to Norway” gives a short introduction to considerations that must be made when applying for work and moving to Norway.
 The film is 15 minutes long and is divided into 11 chapters.
 Play: Moving to Norway?
 Know before you go

-To help you in your job search, take also a look at this fact sheet about job seeking in Norway made by NAV.
+To help you in your job search, we suggest you take a look at this fact sheet about job seeking in Norway made by NAV.

 The Service Center for Foreign workers has a lot of useful information for foreigners looking for work in Norway.
 You can also read Brochure – career in Norway and Moving to Norway